World Pair Go

 Results and Winners

-• Hungary have competed twice for Europe and have had two European places in the top 7: seventh in 1997 and an excellant fourth in 2003, when father and daughter Tibor and Rita Pocsai won 4 games out of 5.
+Hungary have had two places in the top 7: seventh in 1997 and fourth in 2003, when father and daughter Tibor and Rita Pocsai won 4 games out of 5.
+Hungary was also 9th in 2011.
 Germany were eighth in 2005.
-Natalia Kovaleva and Dmitry Surin from Russia won 4 games to come 6th in 2007.
+Natalia Kovaleva and Dmitry Surin from Russia won 4 games to come 6th in 2007 and in 2013 they again won 4 to take 4th place.

 Pair Go Promotion Partners